 Once you’ve decided on a general category, you need to do a competitive analysis to get a clear view of what is already out there.
 You can’t find your own unique angle if you don’t know what exists, and you can’t find a profitable angle if you don’t know what people are searching for.

 Open up an incognito browser window before you begin any recon mission so that your browsing history doesn’t affect search results.
 Start right on YouTube and get searching.
 Filter your search to display channels to discover related channels.

 How popular are the top results?
 If the first page of results is all big players with over a million subscribers, there may not be much space for you.
 Search on Google as well with your search term followed by the word “videos,” and see what else is ranking.
 Are the top results all major players?

 Do this research for several related search terms.
-Try a tool like Google Keyword Planner to discover related and popular search terms.
+Try a tool like Google Ads Keyword Planner to discover related and popular search terms.
 Keyword Planner will also give you an idea of the search volume and competition for your search terms.

 Next, try your search terms on Google Trends.
 You can view search trends for Google in general or for YouTube specifically.
-Look for patterns, such as if searches have been going up or down over the years.
+Look for patterns.
+Have searches been going up over the years?
+Down?
 Repeat with related terms.